General social security benefit during unemployment | Our Services | KelaSkip to content

 • been paid unemployment benefits while living in another EU or EEA country or Switzerland in the previous 2 years.

-However, if you have worked during a mandatory waiting period (karenssi), those weeks cannot be deducted from the qualifying period.
+However, if you have worked during a mandatory waiting period (karenssi), a period of obligation to work (työssäolovelvoite) or time of full-time studies, those weeks cannot be deducted from the qualifying period.

 How much can you get?